-Dependent Nature of Explorative Description of the Derivative Evaluation Concluding
+Dependent Explorative Description of the Derivative Evaluation Concluding

 Variable Summary Primary, Secondary and Tertiary of Impact of Primary, Remark

-Impact of Investment Climate Factors Secondary and
+variable Impact of Secondary and Kemark

 independent Affecting Capital Development and Tertiary Factors on

 Variable.
 Efficiency in Nigeria Capital Development

 CAPD Negative Capital development and efficiency in All the

-Nigeria is significantly affected by the secondary
+0111 - 1.58 Nigeria is significantly affected by the secondary

 following investment climate factors. factors have

 (i).
 Government policy on capital reducing or

 development by providing right negative

-institutions, favourable investment $f'(\text{GPOL}) < 0 = -r_1$ impact on
+institutions, favourable investment $f'(GPOL) < 0 = -r_1$ impact on

 climate and regulatory environment. private sector

 Better foreign trade policy can credit supply.

 promote inflow of foreign investment.
+11 3

 (ii).
 The volume of foreign direct

 investment inflow to a country can

-strengthen the capital base of that $f'(\text{FDIN}) < 0 = -r_2$
+strengthen the capital base of that $f'(FDIN) < 0 = -r_2$

 country.

 (iii).
 The level of domestic investment

 in Nigeria is low due to poor savings

 habit (only 5% saves).
-The low saving $f'(\text{DINV}) < 0 = -r_3$
+The low saving $f'(DINV) < 0 = -r_3$

 reduces private sector credit supply

 for development.

 (iv).
 Interest or lending rate is high

 from 20% and above.
 This made the

 cost of credit to be high and

 discouraged investment $f'(INTR) < 0 = -r_4$

 (v).
 Nigeria's capital market is poorly

 developed leading to poor fund for

 capital and long term projects.

 (vi).
 Private sector credit supply is $f'(CMKT) < 0 = -r_5$

 low due to poor financial

 development.
 About 80% of loan

 applications to banks are rejected.

 (v) Other investment climate $f'(PSCR) < 0 = -r_6$

 factors discussed in model 1a

+(2/(ODIG)) + C

 $f'(OPIC) < 0 = -r_7$